When to Walk

 Along the south coast there are plenty of ferries that need to be used and many of the smaller ones do not run during the winter months.

 The school holidays make a big difference to how crowded the roads and towns and footpaths will be.
 It can be difficult to find accommodation at peak times, especially during the main summer break.
-I generally try to walk during school term times.
-This can also mean the bonus that extra buses run for the school children, so you can catch these too.
+I generally tried to walk during school term times if possible.
+This can also mean that extra buses run for the school children, which you can catch too.